roslyncode/clubwebsite/workshops/2021-22/html/readme/README.md

 The alt attribute is the alternative for if the image is not able to be displayed.
 It is usually set as what the image is supposed to be.

-The style attribute modifies the shape of the image using `width:` and `height:,` as well as its position on the screen with `float:`.
+The style attribute modifies the shape of the image using `width:` and `height:`, as well as its position on the screen with `float:`.

 ```html
 <!DOCTYPE html>